jeremyelkayam/MKS22X-Final-Project/README.md

 A spreadsheet program not at all based on Microsoft Excel

+### Instructions
+- Compile/run Interface.java (cool but not fully working) or TempInterface.java (has all features properly implemented, but cumbersome to use)

+### Features
+- Saving/loading sheets as .csv files
+- Storing numbers & strings in sheets
+- Setting cells equal to other cells
+- Setting cells equal to functions which can take cells or numbers as parameters (See FDocs.txt for more information on this)

 ### Roadmap
 - Create an internal representation of the spreadsheet (Create a Data object and make a 2D array of it)
 - Storing data (strings, ints, floats)